DiogenesPolanco/nopPlugin/README.md

 In the last release ver version the nopCommerce version is optional.

-Easy way to create a nopCommerce plugin, tested on archlinux
+Easy way to create a nopCommerce plugin, tested on Arch Linux and Mac OS